 - Insert the pillow form through the opening.
 Gently fluff it into each corner, working from the farthest side out toward the opening.
 Pin the opening closed.

 - Find the remaining 5″ x 28″ bow strip.
 Fold the strip in half lengthwise and pin along both ends and down the side.
-Leave a 3″ opening along the 28″ side for turning.
+Leave a 3″ opening in the center of the 28″ side for turning.

 Project Design: Alicia Thommas